JimDesu/basis-lang/spec.md

 ## 5. Types

 This section defines the type forms of Basis.
 Every value the language admits inhabits exactly one of the forms enumerated here.
 The forms partition into two categories &mdash; buffer-backed (&sect;&sect;5.2&ndash;5.7) and non-buffer (&sect;&sect;5.10&ndash;5.15) &mdash; with three additional facilities (aliases &sect;5.8, enums &sect;5.9, and the cross-cutting subsumption rule &sect;5.5) that operate over both.
 Each form's surface declaration syntax is given here in sketch; the full grammar is in Appendix B. Each form's construction surface &mdash; how values of the form are introduced and assigned &mdash; is in &sect;7.
-Each form's interaction with parameter modes and class dispatch is in &sect;6 and &sect;9 respectively.
+Each form's interaction with parameter modes and concept dispatch is in &sect;6 and &sect;9 respectively.

 ### 5.1 The Two-Layer Split